 - Key Intelligence Topics (KIT)

 There is a general agreement on the monitoring and intelligence process stages called the intelligence cycle.
-Actually, this cycle aims to answer some fundamental questions:
+Actually, all process aims to answer some fundamental questions:

 - Which target should be known?